-Category Pass Borderline- Retake Fail after Retake PWC: Consultation/Interprofessional-interdisciplinary skills Recognition of professional boundaries and strategies to collaborate with other disciplines appropriately and explicitly described.
-Limited recognition of professional boundaries and strategies to collaborate with other disciplines are described without sufficient PWC: Individual/Cultural Diversity Cultural factors and potential personal biases thoughtfully considered.
-Plan to integrate cultural factors in assessment and intervention well defined. depth or detail.
+Category Pass Borderline- Retake Fail after Retake PWC: Consultation/Interprofessional-interdisciplinary skills Recognition of professional boundaries and strategies to collaborate with other disciplines appropriately and Limited recognition of professional boundaries and strategies to collaborate with other disciplines are explicitly described. described without sufficient depth or detail.
+PWC: Individual/Cultural Diversity Cultural factors and potential personal biases thoughtfully considered.
+Plan to integrate cultural factors in assessment and intervention well defined.
 Cultural factors and potential personal biases not well considered.
 Plan to integrate cultural factors in assessment and intervention not well defined.